 Conditionals are control flow structures that allow a program to make decisions based on the evaluation of one or more conditions.

-Conditionals allow us to branch the flow of the program, executing certain instructions only if a specific condition is met.
+Conditionals allow us to create branches in the program’s flow, executing certain instructions only if a specific condition is met.

 Conditionals are essential for programming.
 In fact, they are the foundation of programming.
-Without conditionals, programs would be a flow of instructions that execute from start to finish.
+Without conditionals, programs would be a flow of instructions executed from start to finish.
 We could only make “calculators”.

 Thanks to conditionals, a program can be like one of those games or books where we have to make decisions.
 Depending on the decision we make, we can have one ending or another.